kball66816/Era-File-Creator/README.md

 Era File Creator Repository

-This is my learning project where I will be added features and experimenting with different techniques to become a better programmer.
+This is my learning project where I will be adding features and experimenting with different techniques to become a better programmer.